 It is important to note that building one’s own CMS is a somewhat large task.
-It’s worth taking a look at what sort of content you wish to manage; if it’s a simple list of items, WP is possibly appropriate.
-If it’s a complex workflow it may make sense to build one yourself.
-Although, a custom CMS could be needed in that case, there are frameworks such as Django CMS (based on Python), Refinery CMS (based on Ruby on Rails), that can be used to hit the ground running with a lot of basic features needed in a standard CMS.
+It’s worth looking at what sort of content you wish to manage; if it’s a simple list of items, WP is possibly appropriate.
+If it’s a complex workflow, it may make sense to build one yourself.
+Although a custom CMS could be needed in that case, frameworks such as Django CMS (based on Python) and Refinery CMS (based on Ruby on Rails) can be used to hit the ground running with a lot of essential features needed in a standard CMS.

 Customer Relationship Management

-Platform as Service
+Platform as a Service